nuridak/Resume/README.md

-# How to host your resume as a static website
+# How to host a resume on GitHub Pages.

 ### [Demo Website](http://nuridak.github.io/resume)
 ![This is Demo Gif](demo.gif)